SuhaimKhalid/northcoders-news-BE/README.md

 # NC News Seeding

+A full-stack Node.js and PostgreSQL project with environment-specific configurations for development and testing.

 # App Link

 https://nc-news-6r1i.onrender.com/

-# Summary

-This app have a databse to show different kind of article with specific topics ,users and their comments

-# To Run First Create ENV Files

-## How To Add ENV File And Connect to DataBase
+# 2. Set Up Environment Variables

-- First you have to create to .env files with the names of:
+- First you have to create two .env files with the names of:
 - 1 .env.test (For Test)
 - 2 .env.development (For Development)